cran/StanMoMo/README.md

 This package is related to our [paper](https://doi.org/10.1016/j.ijforecast.2022.01.011).
 When referring to this package, please cite as

-> Barigou, K., Goffard, P. O., Loisel, S., & Salhi, Y. (2022).
+> Barigou, K., Goffard, P. O., Loisel, S., & Salhi, Y. (2023).
 Bayesian model averaging for mortality forecasting using leave-future-out validation.
-International Journal of Forecasting. https://doi.org/10.1016/j.ijforecast.2022.01.011
+International Journal of Forecasting, 39(2), 674-690.